Who is NHS Warrington Clinical Commissioning Group?

 NHS England GP Retention Scheme

 NHS England is continuing to invest in encouraging GPs who would otherwise leave the profession to stay in clinical general practice.
-The GP Retention Scheme replaces the Retained Doctors Scheme 2016 and delivers a number of improvements.
-The GP Retention Scheme was launched on the 1st April and replaces the Retained Doctors Scheme 2016.
+The GP Retention Scheme was launched on 1 April and replaces the Retained Doctors Scheme 2016.

 The GP Retention Scheme is a package of financial and educational support to help doctors, who might otherwise leave the profession, remain in clinical general practice.